Navra Maza Navsacha 2: Box office

 The film earned ₹2.25 crore on its opening day and worldwide grossed ₹9.5 crore over its first weekend, while the India net collection is ₹7.84 crore.
-The film collected ₹12 crore in its first week.
 On its tenth day, the film collections totaled ₹18.57 crore.
 The film had grossed ₹24 crore by its fourth week and ultimately finished its theatrical run with a total gross of over ₹25 crore.